 Ultimately, your spouse is the one pursuing treatment.
 As their spouse, all you can do is offer your support.
 Being there for a loved one who is battling addiction is not always easy, but is often the number one way of making it through the recovery process successfully.

-In addition to support, they will likely need your forgiveness and encouragement.
+In addition, they will likely need your forgiveness and encouragement.
 Offering this extra effort will prove harder when you neglect your own needs.
 Once you and your spouse have successfully decided on treatment, or if your partner is already in rehab, it is time to review your own needs.
 Here are some successful ways to cope while your partner is in rehab:

 - Set healthy boundaries for yourself